-It’s known for its drool-worthy, Instagram-perfect landscape shots, like the ‘T-Rex’ at Kelingking Beach, the dreamy Rumah Pohon treehouse or the death-defying staircase at Diamond Beach.
+It’s known for its drool-worthy, Instagram-perfect landscape shots, like the ‘T-Rex’ at Kelingking Beach, the dreamy Rumah Pohon treehouse, the death-defying staircase to the stunning Diamond Beach and numerous other iconic landmarks.
 But Nusa Penida island is equally admired for its teeming sea life; think parrot fish, angelfish, loads of turtles and – if you’re lucky – manta rays!
 Whether you’re already on the island or want to do it as a day tour from the Bali mainland, we’ve put together the ultimate guide to snorkelling Nusa Penida.

 What to expect from Nusa Penida snorkeling